 Responding and Reporting to an Emergency

-The campus maintains three 24-hour emergency call boxes, which can be used to contact and speak with Campus Safety and Security personnel immediately.
+The campus maintains several 24-hour emergency call boxes, which can be used to contact and speak with Campus Safety and Security personnel immediately.
 A supervisor will respond at once to your location.
 These boxes are located at:

 - Villa Parking lot (west side)